-The component HAUS 3 A deals with the History of Architecture from the mid 20h century to the present.
-It focuses on late modernism and the different currents that succeeded modernism as well as their theoretical underpinnings.
-These may include Brutalism, utopian visions of the 1960s, postmodern architecture, "Critical Regionalism", deconstructivist architecture, informal architecture, and more recent currents.
-Discussions and debates presented in the course may also look at the idea of architecture as the expression of the zeitgeist as well as the connection of architecture to issues such as globalization, technology, the environment, or cultural politics

-The component HAUS 3 B focuses on the City from the mid 20th century to the present and includes topics such as housing policy and process, housing types, homelessness, and mass housing developments in the UK.
+The component HAUS 3-A will treat the History of Architecture from the mid 20h century to the present.
+It will focus on late modernism and the different currents that succeeded modernism as well as their theoretical underpinnings.
+These may include Brutalism, utopian visions of the 1960s, post-modern architecture, "Critical Regionalism", de-constructivist architecture, informal architecture, and more recent currents.
+Discussions and debates presented in the course may also look at the idea of architecture as the expression of the zeitgeist as well as the connection of architecture to issues such as globalization, technology, the environment, or cultural politics The component HAUS 3-B will focus on the City from the mid 20th century to the present.
+It will treat topics such as housing policy and process, housing types, homelessness, and mass housing developments in the UK.